amandiojribeiro/valantTest/ValantTest/Readme.txt

 Design
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
-I've chosen a DDD (Domain Drive Design), I know that this kind of design can come at a relatively high cost,
+I've chosen a DDD (Domain Driven Design), I know that this kind of design can come at a relatively high cost,
 However it's a great way for demonstrating maintainability, creative collaboration, isolation and encapsulation.